Justus Henning Böhmer: Career

 On 17 August that year the emperor court of Wien upgraded him to an Imperial Count Palatine (Hofpfalzgraf).
 Four years later, on 23 May 1719, King Frederick William I of Prussia awarded him the title Geheimer Rat and nominated him on 25 May 1719 as director of the University of Halle and deputy full professor of the judicial faculty.
 In the meantime and due to his good reputations he received offers from the emperor court of Wien, from the Universities of Bern, Kiel, Helmstedt, Frankfurt (Oder), Tübingen or Celle, but he disclaimed all of this, because he wanted to stay at Halle.
 Instead of this he advised his son Georg Ludwig Böhmer to the University of Göttingen and his son Johann Samuel Friedrich von Böhmer to the University of Frankfurt (Oder).

 After the death of the chancellor of the Duchy of Magdeburg, Johann Peter von Ludewig, Böhmer was assigned Ludewig's function on 14 December 1743 and at the same time was promoted to full professor in Halle.
-But only a few years later he died suddenly with an apoplectic stroke.
+But only a few years later he died there suddenly with an apoplectic stroke.